 ACE signals often have some DC component, so they are not energy-neutral.
 This can cause an energy storage system with limited energy storage capabilities to be fully charged or discharged after providing regulation services over a period of time.
 Thus, ISOs such as PJM and ISO-NE have designed an energy-neutral regulation signal to facilitate the provision of regulation services by storage (Xu et l., 2016).
 For example, in PJM, regulation signals have been split into two signals: slow-responding Regulation A (RegA) and fast-responding Regulation D (RegD, where the D stands for "dynamic") (PJM, 2018).
 The RegD signal is generated by applying the original PJM area control error (ACE) signal to a high pass filter, as shown in Figure 6.6.4.
-In this configuration of the split-signal system, RegA was designed for resources "with the ability to sustain energy output for long periods of time, but with limited ramp rates", while RegD was designed for resources "with the ability to quickly adjust energy output, but with limited ability to sustain energy output for long periods of time" (Kleinman Center for Energy Policy, 2017).
+In this configuration of the split-signal system, RegA was designed for resources "with the ability to sustain energy output for long periods of time, but with limited ramp rates", while RegD was designed for resources "with the ability to sustain energy output for long periods of time, but with limited ramp rates", 2017).